-Entry into the Area is prohibited unless a Permit issue by an appropriate national authority.
+Entry into the Area is prohibited except in accordance with a Permit issued by an appropriate national authority.
 Conditions for issuing a Permit to enter the Area are that:

-- Scientific research activities that cannot be carried out in any place other than this area; and the applicant for a Permit who needs to collect rock specimens or samples shall make an application.
-Before the permit is issued, the applicant shall demonstrate to the appropriate competent authorities that the specimens or samples already collected from other parts of the world so far cannot fully meet the needs of the researches (tasks) proposed; - Managerial activities for the purpose of realizing the objectives of the Management Plan, such as inspection, maintenance and review; - The actions permitted are in accordance with the Management Plan; - The actions permitted will not jeopardize the values of - Those who are within the specially protected area must carry with them the Permit or its valid copy; - The period of validity must be stated in the Permit; - Report on the activities must be submitted to the national authorities issuing the Permit and in charge of polar issues.
+- It is issued for compelling scientific reasons which cannot be served elsewhere, or for reasons essential to the management of the Area.
+Before the permit is issued, the applicant shall demonstrate to the appropriate competent authorities that the specimens or samples already collected from other parts of the world so far cannot fully meet the needs of the researches proposed; - The actions permitted are in accordance with this Management Plan; - The activities permitted will give due consideration via the environmental impact assessment process to the continued protection of the scientific, aesthetic and wilderness values of the Area; - The Permit or its valid copy shall be carried when in the Area; - The Permit shall be issued for a finite period; - Report on the activities must be submitted to the national authorities issuing the Permit and in charge of polar issues.

-7(i) Access to and movement within the Area
+7(ii) Access to, and movement within or over, the Area

-Entry by land vehicles such as snowmobile and aircraft should avoid destroying the local equilibrium line separating the zone of net ablation from the inland zone of net accumulation, paleo-soil distribution zone, ventifacts, blue-ice cliff, ice-core pyramid, and other geological and natural physiognomy of important scientific research and environmental values.

-As there have many ice crevice in this area, it is recommend that entry by snowmobile would drive down the route along the two sides of which Chinese expedition has set colourful poles for the sake of safety.

-Aircraft operations within the Area should be mindful of the mountainous terrain.

-Climbing up the ice-core pyramids, walking on the floating moraine dyke and roches montannees is strictly prohibited.
+- Entry by land vehicles such as snowmobile and aircraft should avoid destroying the local equilibrium line separating the zone of net ablation from the inland zone of net accumulation, paleo-soil distribution zone, ventifacts, blue-ice cliff, ice-core pyramid, and other geological and natural physiognomy of important scientific research and environmental values; - As there have many ice crevice in this area, it is recommend that entry by snowmobile would drive down the route along the two sides of which Chinese expedition has set colorful poles for the sake of safety; - Aircraft operations within the Area should be mindful of the mountainous terrain; - Climbing up the ice-core pyramids, walking on the floating moraine dyke and roches montannees is strictly prohibited.

-7(ii) Activities allowed to be conducted in the Area, including restrictions on time and place
+7(iii) Activities which may be conducted within the Area

-Scientific researches which have to be carried out in the Area (cannot be conducted in any other parts of the world or in other areas of Antarctica) and which must not damage the value of the Area.

-Major management activities, including monitoring, inspection, maintenance or review.

-Other activities in support of scientific research or management within the Area, or essential for operational support of activities within or beyond the wider Grove Mountains area.
+- Compelling scientific research which cannot be undertaken elsewhere and which must not damage the value of the Area; - Major management activities, including monitoring, inspection, maintenance or review; - Operational activities in support of scientific research or management within or beyond the Area, including visits to assess the effectiveness of the Management Plan and management activities.

-7(iii) Installation, modification and removal of structures
+7(iv) Installation, modification and removal of structures

-No structures or facilities shall be erected in the Area except those for conducting essential scientific and managerial activities or for the purpose of scientific research, as specified in the Permit.

-All the facilities to be set up and installed within the Area shall be specified in the Permit issued by the competent authority of the particular country.
-Where possible, such installations should avoid sensitive geomorphological features.

-Their permitting country, year of installation, principal investigators or responsible persons shall be clearly indicated.
-When no longer needed, these facilities shall be removed in time and so shall other abandoned equipment or materials as far as possible.
+- No structures are to be erected within the Area, or scientific equipment installed, except for compelling scientific or management reasons; - All the facilities to be set up and installed within the Area shall be specified in the Permit issued by the competent authority of the particular country.
+Where possible, such installations should avoid sensitive geomorphological features; - All the facilities installed in the Area must be clearly identified by country, name of the principal investigator or agency and year of installation.
+All such items should be made of materials that pose minimal risk of contamination of the Area.
+These facilities must be removed when they are no longer required, and so shall other abandoned equipment or materials as far as possible.

-7(iv) Location of field camps
+7(v) Location of field camps